jacomore/PIZur_imager/docs/usage/Getting Started.rst

         Pauses the program execution until the user presses any key.
         If the ESC key is pressed, the program terminates.
         """
-        print("Program is pausing: when you're done working on the Zurich lock-in, press any key to continue, or ESC to exit.") print("Waiting for user input...")
+        print(Back.RED +"Program is pausing: when you're done working on the Zurich lock-in, press any key to continue, or ESC to exit.") print("Waiting for user input...")
         while True:
             pressed_key = keyboard.read_event()
             try:
                 if pressed_key.name == 'esc':
                     print("\nYou pressed ESC, so exiting...")
+                    print(Style.RESET_ALL)
                     sys.exit(0)
                 else:
                     print("Continuing program...")
+                    print(Style.RESET_ALL)
                     break
             except:
                 break